top of page

 In the illustration shown, you can see 4 MRR cohorts (note: use MRR, not accounting revenue).
 This shows that while on average customer cohorts have healthy NRR, the direction of travel is deteriorating, with recent (shorter) cohorts underperforming.

+The gold standard for cohort economics requires taking some of the average metrics you will be familiar with and applying them to individual cohorts.
 This approach can add a lot of value for companies with more diverse GTM strategies and customer bases.
-Many SaaS businesses are increasingly pursuing dual-GTM strategies.
+Many SaaS businesses are increasingly pursuing dual-GTM strategies, making this a valuable analysis to compare the efficiency of their activities.

 Cohort economics can also show you how you’re actually tracking towards your theoretical LTV